 Lithops optica rubra

-The bright red leaves are a dramatic contrast to the more stone like leaves of other varieties.
+The bright red leaves are a dramatic contrast to the more stone like new leaves of other varieties.

 The yellow flowers of the fulviceps variety sit brightly against the plant’s kidney shaped leaves.